Andy Street: Political views

-Other posts

-In addition to his business career, Street has worked extensively in local economic development, being named Chairman of the Greater Birmingham and Solihull Local Enterprise Partnership in April 2011.
-The announcement of his appointment came weeks after the news that John Lewis would open a flagship store in the newly developed Grand Central shopping centre above New Street station.
-Street stepped down from this role in September 2016 after announcing his intention to run for Mayor of the West Midlands.
-He has been lead non-executive director for the Department for Communities and Local Government as well as a member of Prime Minister David Cameron's Business Advisory Group.
+In the July–September 2022 Conservative Party leadership election, Street initially endorsed Jeremy Hunt, but after he withdrew, supported Liz Truss.
+After Truss announced her resignation as Prime Minister in October 2022, Street stated that he did not regret supporting her candidacy for Conservative Party leader.

+In the 2024 Conservative Party leadership election, Street endorsed Tom Tugendhat.

+Honours

-Street was appointed a Commander of the Order of the British Empire (CBE) in the 2015 Birthday Honours for services to economic growth.
+Street was appointed a Commander of the Order of the British Empire (CBE) by Queen Elizabeth II in the 2015 Birthday Honours for services to economic growth.
 He was named the 'Most Admired Leader' of the year by business magazine Management Today in 2014.
 He received the 'President's award' from the Greater Birmingham Chambers of Commerce in for his services to the region.
-He holds honorary degrees with Birmingham City University, the University of Birmingham and Aston University.
+He holds honorary degrees from Birmingham City University, the University of Birmingham and Aston University.
+Street was knighted by King Charles III in the 2025 New Year Honours for public service.

 Personal life

+Street is gay and is life partner of former Conservative MP Michael Fabricant.

 For more than 20 years from his school days, Street was involved with the charity Birmingham Young Volunteers (BYV) Adventure Camps, taking underprivileged children nominated by Birmingham Social Services to Wales for adventure camps.
 Street is a supporter of Aston Villa F.C. and runs half-marathons.
 He is Vice-Chairman of Performances Birmingham Limited, which is responsible for running the city's Symphony and Town Halls.

-Street is openly gay.
-He is a close friend of the Conservative MP Michael Fabricant with whom he co-owns a holiday home in Snowdonia.
-In December 2021, Fabricant described his relationship with Street as being life partners.